 Prepare all reagents, samples and standards.
-Set a Blank well without any solution.
+Set a Blank well with no solution.
 Add 50 μl of Standard or Sample to each well.
-Add 50 μl of HRP-conjugate (1x) to each well (excluding the blank) and incubate for 60 minutes at 37°C. Aspirate and wash 5 times.
-Add 90 μl of Substrate and incubate for 20 minutes at 37°C. Add 50 μl of Stop Solution.
+Add 50 μl of 1x HRP-Conjugate to each well (excluding the blank well) and incubate 40 minutes at 37°C. Aspirate and wash 5 times.
+Add 90 μl of TMB Substrate and incubate for 20 minutes at 37°C. Protect from light.
+Add 50 μl of Stop Solution.
 Read immediately at 450nm.